varabyte/kotter/README.md

 └─ }
 ```

 `RunScope` is used for `run` blocks.
-It's useful for extracting logic that deals with handling user input or running
+It's useful for extracting logic that deals with handling user input or
-long-running background tasks.
-Functions like `onKeyPressed`, `onInputChanged`, `addTimer` etc. are defined on top of
+long-running tasks.
+Functions like `onKeyPressed`, `onInputChanged`, `addTimer` etc. are defined on top of this scope.
-this scope.

 ```kotlin
 fun RunScope.exec(vararg command: String) {